 Correspondingly, all exhibitors and concessionaires expressly agree to indemnify and hold harmless the Utah State Fair Corporation, its members, employees and contractors from such claims.
 In no case will the Utah State Fair be held responsible for loss of profits, revenues or loss of equipment.

 Each 10' X 10' booth location receives 1 outlet producing 5 amps of 110 volt electrical power included in the price of the booth.
 Any additional electrical power requirements must be requested on the Commercial Exhibit Lease Agreement or Concessionaire Lease Agreement and paid for with the final booth payment.
-If not indicated on the Lease Agreement, any requests for special power must be made in writing by August 16th.
-Any request after August 16th will be subject to additional charges and will need to be paid by the exhibitor/concessionaire directly to the Administration Office before additional service will be provided.
-Exhibitors/Concessionaires will be charged $20.00/quarter hour minimum for electrician services, charged the cost of any material required plus 15%, and charged for the additional power as listed below, for service not requested by the August 16th deadline.
+If not indicated on the Lease Agreement, any requests for special power must be made in writing by August 17th.
+Any request after August 15th will be subject to additional charges and will need to be paid by the exhibitor/concessionaire directly to the Administration Office before additional service will be provided.
+Exhibitors/Concessionaires will be charged $50 late request fee, $20.00/quarter hour minimum for electrician services, charged the cost of any material required and charged for the additional power as listed below, for service not requested by the August 15th deadline.